-University of Extrication programs are delivered all across the United States and Canada.
-Some of these programs are delivered at national conferences or seminars such as Firehouse World in San Diego or at Firehouse Expo in Baltimore.
-Most of the University of Extrication programs however are customized programs delivered for a specific department or for one ‘Host’ department with mutual aid, neighboring departments invited in to attend and participate.
-Folloiwng is a list of the Rescue Programs available from the University of Extrication.
+University of Extrication programs, wether hands-on, virtual, or as classroom-only sessions, are delivered all across the United States and Canada.
+The University of Extrication responder training programs are customized and delivered for a specific department or are designed for one ‘Host’ department with multiple, mutual aid neighboring departments invited in to attend and participate.
+A list of Rescue Programs available from the University of Extrication follows.
+Note that the most popular and truly state-of-the-art training program is the Electric Vehicle Emergency Procedures class.

 Airbag Restraint System Emergency Procedures